Shreyasingh0405/course-management/README.md

-# Course_Management_System

-    Backend Developer Task

-Task is to build course management system, where you will have to create three user roles, Super Admin, Admin and Employee, perform CRUD operation
+# 📚 Course Management System

+Welcome to the **Course Management System**!
+This application is designed to streamline the creation, management, and consumption of courses with a focus on different user roles.
+Whether you're a Super Admin, Admin, or Employee, this system has tailored features to enhance your experience. 🌟

+## 🌟 Features

+### **1. User Roles and Management**

+- **👑 Super Admin**:
+  - Approve courses created or updated by Admins.
+  - Ensure that only approved courses are visible to Employees.

- Sign up -
+- **🛠️ Admin**:
-Create new Employee (name, email, password (encrypted), role ) By default, Employee
+  - Create new courses with details like title, description, video URL, topics, duration, and category.
+  - Update or delete existing courses, including managing associated PDFs, videos, and quizzes.

- Sign In -
+- **👤 Employee**:
+  - View courses approved by Super Admins.
+  - Use a token-based system for login.
+  - Sort courses by category.
+  - Earn rewards based on progress or completion.

+### **2. Authentication**

+- **🔐 Sign Up**:
+  - Create a new Employee account with an encrypted password.
+  - Default role is Employee.

+- **🔑 Sign In**:
-Sign in with email and password
+  - Login using email and password.

- Admin -
-Create new course (title, description, video Url, topics array, duration, category, ) Update existing course (admin should able to add/delete part of the courses which potentially consists of pdfs, videos, and quizzes)
-Delete Course
+### **3. Course Management**

+- **📋 Create a Course**:
+  - Add a new course with the following details:
+    - Title
+    - Description
+    - Video URL
+    - Topics (Array)
+    - Duration
- Super Admin -
+    - Category

-Approve Created and updated course by admin (Note: Employee can only see course Approved by super Admin)
+- **✏️ Update a Course**:
+  - Modify course details or add/delete parts including PDFs, videos, and quizzes.

+- **🗑️ Delete a Course**:
+  - Remove courses that are no longer needed.

+### **4. Employee Features**

- Employee -
+- **🔍 View Courses**:
-View existing course (only if logged in and approved by super admin) Use Token for login
-Sort course category wise
-Get rewards for progress/completion
+  - Access courses that have been approved by Super Admins.

- Testing -
+- **🔄 Sort Courses**:
-Make a frontend to test all the Api (optional)
-Test all Api in Postman

-Important Note:  Task will only be considered as complete if we get a postman exported folder.
-Test   the Api in postman and send us a folder containing all the Api with prefilled data to test.
+  - Filter courses based on categories.